noahcroghan/WheelWizard/README.md

 Remember, while we assure you of our software's safety, it's always good practice to exercise caution when downloading and running new applications.

+## License

+Wheel Wizard is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+You are free to use, modify, and distribute this software, provided any derivative works are also licensed under the GPL v3.0.

 ## Sources

 Retro Rewind was made by ZPL.
 More information about Retro Rewind can be found on the [Tockdom Wiki](https://wiki.tockdom.com/wiki/Retro_Rewind).